thetillhoff/master-thesis/literature/done/notes.md

 Spawned vms have an agent that gives feedback to task manager and manages the software on that vm.
 Task manager outputs logs & events
 An optional additional monitoring agent is on each vm, which reports to policy engine, which reports to metrics-vm with monitoring data.

+# https://smartbear.com (creator of openapi/swagger)
+"Quality isn't just a goal.
+It's the whole point."
+With rapid transformation comes risk.
+Make sure your software works when it's needed most.